squidfunk/mkdocs-material/docs/plugins/social.md

 <!-- md:flag plugin [social] (built-in) --> ·
 <!-- md:flag multiple -->

-In order to get started with the built-in social plugin, just add the following lines to `mkdocs.yml`, and observe how Material for MkDocs generates beautiful social cards for you:
+In order to get started with the social plugin, just add the following lines to `mkdocs.yml`, and observe how Material for MkDocs generates beautiful social cards for you:

 ``` yaml
 plugins:
   - social
 ```

-The built-in social plugin is included with Material for MkDocs and doesn't need to be installed.
+The social plugin is built into Material for MkDocs and doesn't need to be installed.

 However, in order to generate social card images, it's necessary to install the dependencies for [image processing], if they're not already available on your system.
 The linked guide includes instructions for several operating systems and mentions some alternative environments.

   [social]: social.md